IceHe/lib/mac/setup-guide.md

     e.g. get it from ClashX Pro

-    -   Menu Bar → `ClashX Pro` → `Copy shell command` :
+    Menu Bar → `ClashX Pro` → `Copy shell command` :

     ```bash
     export https_proxy=http://127.0.0.1:7890 http_proxy=http://127.0.0.1:7890 all_proxy=socks5://127.0.0.1:7890
     ```

 1. Add the proxy on CLI

+    Note : Require that the ClashX Pro proxy is running and enabled

+    How to :

-    e.g. add it in the Terminal tab temporarily
+    -   A. Temporarily : Add it in the Terminal tab temporarily - recommended for now

-    -   A. Temporarily : Open `Terminal` → Paste the shell command above to execute
+        -   Open `Terminal` → Paste the shell command above to execute

-    -   B. All the time : Append the shell command above to the ZSH configuration file, e.g. `.zshrc`
+    -   B. All the time : Use ZSH with the network proxy

+        -   Append the shell command above to the ZSH configuration file `.zshrc`
-        so that I can always use ZSH with the network proxy when ClashX Pro is running

 1. Check the Internet connection on CLI